Plymouth, North Carolina

-Plymouth is the most populous town in Washington County, North Carolina, United States.
+Established in 1787, Plymouth is the most populous town in Washington County, North Carolina, United States.
 The population was 3,320 at the 2020 census.
 It is the county seat of Washington County.
 Plymouth is located on the Roanoke River about 7 mi upriver from its mouth into the Albemarle Sound in North Carolina's Inner Banks region.

 Geography

 According to the United States Census Bureau, the town of Plymouth has a total area of 3.9 sqmi, of which 3.9 sqmi is land and 0.26% is water.

+Climate

+Plymouth has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.